-• Each week, students will read two news articles about marriage and/or sexuality from mainstream news services (e.g. CNN, Zenit, BBC, choose the articles they want to read, but must log the title of their article, author and website link or source if available.
-At the end of the term students will submit all their chosen readings for the term.
+- Each week, students will read two news articles about marriage and/or sexuality from mainstream news services (e.g. CNN, Zenit, BBC, Newsweek, London Free Press, etc.).
+Students have the freedom to choose the articles they want to read, but must log the title of their article, author and website link or source if available.
+At the end of the term students will submit all their chosen readings for the term. - Three students, randomly chosen by the professor each week, will give a very brief synopsis of the articles, noting how they are relevant to the course at hand. - Students are encouraged to engage in adult-based learning, especially following the course's historical sections.
+Please offer your ideas, opinions, and observations during our respectful class conversations.